smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

-**Better separation between the deployment and initial product features.** In a new project the team is probably still coming up to speed on what problems are being solved, how best to approach them and what unknowns might be lurking in the shadows.
+**Better separation between the deployment and initial product features.** In a new project the team is probably still coming up to speed on what problems are being solved, how best to approach them and what unknowns may be lurking in the shadows.
 Removing concerns over how the project will be deployed lets the team focus on the core project.
 For me this is a little counter intuitive since the deployment is a critical part of being able to release new features.
 If you